Tracy Brabin

-Tracy Lynn Brabin (born 9 May 1961) is a British Labour Co-op politician and former actress who has been the Mayor of West Yorkshire since the office was established on 10 May 2021.
-She was previously the Member of Parliament (MP) for Batley and Spen from 2016 to 2021.
+Tracy Lynn Brabin (born 9 May 1961) is a British Labour Co-op politician and former actress who has been the strategic authority mayor for West Yorkshire since the office was established on 10 May 2021.
+She was the Member of Parliament (MP) for Batley and Spen from 2016 to 2021.

 Born in Batley, Brabin was an actress and television writer prior to entering politics, appearing in several British soap operas including Coronation Street, Doctors, EastEnders, Casualty and Emmerdale.
 She was elected for Batley and Spen in an October 2016 by-election after the murder of previous incumbent Jo Cox.

 She was appointed as Shadow Secretary of State for Digital, Culture, Media and Sport by Jeremy Corbyn in January 2020, succeeding former Deputy Labour Leader Tom Watson.
 In April 2020, new Labour Leader Keir Starmer removed Brabin from the shadow cabinet and appointed her Shadow Minister for Cultural Industries.

 She resigned as an MP after winning the 2021 West Yorkshire mayoral election.
 Her resignation triggered a by-election, which Labour's Kim Leadbeater won.
 She is the first ever woman to serve as a metro-mayor.

 She won a second term in the 2024 West Yorkshire mayoral election.

 Early life

-Brabin was born in Batley in the West Riding of Yorkshire, and educated at Heckmondwike Grammar School.
+Brabin was born in Batley in the West Riding of Yorkshire.
+Brabin stated she was born into poverty and that her family was at risk of homelessness until the local council offered them a two-bed council flat.
+She claimed that this experience is what motivated her to enter into politics in adulthood.
+She was educated at Heckmondwike Grammar School.
 She studied drama at Loughborough University and gained a Master of Arts degree in screenwriting from the London College of Communication of the University of the Arts London in 2001.

 Arts career

 Television

-Brabin played clumsy waitress Sandra opposite David Jason in A Bit of a Do, Tricia Armstrong in Coronation Street from 1994 to 1997, and Ginny in three series of Richard Harris's Outside Edge.
+Brabin played clumsy waitress Sandra opposite David Jason in A Bit of a Do, she played Doreen in a Hale and Pace comedy sketch titled 'Big Night Out'; Tricia Armstrong in Coronation Street from 1994 to 1997, and Ginny in three series of Richard Harris's Outside Edge.
 She appeared in EastEnders as Roxy Drake, The Ghost Hunter as Mrs Oliver, Love + Hate as Gaynor, and in an episode of Midsomer Murders ("Dead Letters", 2006).

 In 2008, she appeared in a series of commercials for supermarket chain Sainsbury's playing Sarah, a mother-of-two and Sainsbury's employee who does her weekly shopping at the store.
 In 2014, she appeared as Lyndsey Bernstein in Law & Order: UK, Pam in Undeniable, and as Carole in Emmerdale.